 The required improvements are very important to the future of St. Marys, coming with a high price tag and taking place over a period of years.
-St. Marys City Council therefore authorized execution of a general services agreement with Arcadis, a professional engineering firm based in Toledo.
+St. Marys City Council, therefore, authorized the execution of a general services agreement with Arcadis, a professional engineering firm based in Toledo.
 The firm will guide the City as we progress through studies, planning, and construction for the required improvements.
 The following activities have been completed:

 - A sewer rate study determined that sewer rates must be increased to pay for the costly improvements.
-St. Marys City Council authorized a sixty-five percent (65%) increase in sewer rates, spread over three years, at their March 13, 2006 meeting.
+St. Marys City Council authorized a 65% increase in sewer rates, spread over three years, at their March 13, 2006 meeting.
 The rate increase was effective April 1, 2006.

-- The SECAP completed in 2006 identified several wastewater related deficiencies that need to be addressed to meet the F&O agreement.
-Construction of a new treatment plant was the first and most significant project.
-Remaining issues include pump station and collection system capacities and satellite collection systems.
+- The SECAP completed in 2006 identified several wastewater-related deficiencies that need to be addressed to meet the F&O agreement.
+The construction of a new treatment plant was the first and most significant project.
+The remaining issues include pump station and collection system capacities and satellite collection systems.

 - For the past several years, St. Marys has contracted a sewer repair project each year to address pipe deterioration, excess storm water entering the collection system, and other reasons.
 Projects are determined based on investigative work.

 - Completed in 2008, the Northeast Relief Sewer Project diverted all flows in the northeast portion of St. Marys to the Northeast pump station.
 A mechanical and electrical upgrade of the station was included.
 The project, paid in part by a State of Ohio Issue I Grant, provided additional capacity at the New York Central pump station, part of a larger plan to address storm water flows.